samsucik/knowledge-distil-bert/experiments/analysis/prediction-analysis.md

 - need to understand that "full world" is positive: `a full world has been presented onscreen , not some series of carefully structured plot points building to a pat resolution .` (labelled positive)

 #### Confident hits
-All labelled as positive and contain only neutral or positive words.
+All labell  ed as positive and contain only neutral or positive words.
 #### Unconfident hits
 Complicated sentence structure:
 - `it 's hard to like a film about a guy who is utterly unlikeable , and shiner , starring michael caine as an aging british boxing promoter desperate for a taste of fame and fortune , is certainly that .` (negative)